 Typical results are shown in Fig.~\ref{fig:sigmat}.
-It is apparent how the LPM effect brings the initial grow of the total cross section to saturation for increasing $E$ and then steadily reduces it.
+It is apparent how the LPM effect brings the initial growth of the total cross section to saturation for increasing $E$ and then steadily reduces it.
 The inclusion of the dielectric suppression even enhances this trend.
-Finally, a comparison of the Migdal and BK approaches reveals that they are quite close, which is to be expected from the discussion in Section~\ref{sec:th_comp}.
+Finally, a comparison of the Migdal and BK approaches reveals that they are quite close, which is to be expected from the discussion in Sec.~\ref{sec:th_comp}.